Karoo Pride En Route 62

 Karoo Pride offers a range of activities from hiking on four of their outlined routes, bird watching for bird lovers, cycling along paved trails and child-friendly playgrounds for the little ones.

-There’s also many activities outside of Karoo Pride.
+There are also many activities outside of Karoo Pride.
 One of which is the MWS Bistro; 5 minutes away from the accommodation.
 It’s been newly renovated for the last five months and caters for breakfast and lunch as well as a comprehensive wine tasting which we did.

 Another place to visit is Barrydale; 36 km from Karoo Pride.
 Our stop was at Barrydale Cellars which is situated once you come into the quaint town.
 An exciting thing on their menu is the Brandy pairing along with some beer tastings followed by pizza for lunch.
 All in that order.
 The setting is incredible for a small town and the weather played in our favour.
 Sit outside and enjoy the river flowing aside the cellar.